ajschumacher/Data_Jumpstart_R/index.md

 ## Formulas in R

-Model based on a categorical variable, an interaction, the log of a variable, and zero intercept:
+This model is based on a categorical variable, an interaction, the log of a variable, and zero intercept:

 ```r